pyrex8/atari_pygame/README.md

 command list
 ------------

 Note: There are 160 X pixels and 104 Y pixels.
 There are suppose to be approximaetly 192 lines on an NTSC screen.
 To simplify the functions and make the pixels symetrical two lines are used.
 This should equate to 192/2 or 96 Y pixels, but replicating combat required 104 pixels to fit the complete playfield.
+The actual visable area on a US varied so some games may have ran over the 192 line rule of thumb.
 Some atari games use non symetical "pixels" and example is Space Invaders.
-The added complexity is that scan lines are interlaced so for now this is not supported.
+The added complexity is that scan lines are interlaced so in reality the programmer had to get the next line on an alternate screen refresh.
+For now single line Y pixels are not supported.

 *sound(audv, audf, audc, length)*